This guide will provide you with information to help your business transition to the membership model.

 If you’re used to running a business where you're the main asset and the person who does all the work, then another benefit of the membership model is the greater opportunity for scaling and outsourcing.

-Depending on the type of membership site you create, there might be lots of tasks that you could outsource to local staff or remote workers.
+Depending on the type of membership site you create, there might be lots of tasks that you could outsource to remote workers or local staff.

 If you’re offering an online training program (more membership site ideas can be found later on in this article) then you can hire staff to work on the administration of your course while you focus on content creation.